Sebbenbear/sebbenbear.github.io/_posts/2018-1-22-permutations.md

 title: Permutations
 date: 2018-1-22
 ---

 This is something I forget about all the time - what is the difference between a combination and a permuation?
-We know that it's something to do with getting different sets of element orderings.
-Let's use "abcd" as an example.
+We know that it's something to do with getting different sets of element orderings. <!--break--> Let's use "abcd" as an example.

 We can easily see the differences in Python, if we import the [itertools](https://docs.python.org/3.6/library/itertools.html) library.